← all posts

 #methodology#idor#agents

-Over the last 90 days the brink fleet confirmed 412 IDOR / BOLA exploits across 47 customer tenants.
-That number is larger than every other bug class combined, including races.
+IDOR / BOLA is, by a wide margin, the class our agents confirm most often in internal testing — more than every other bug class combined, including races.
 There is a reason for that, and the reason explains both why agents are good at this and why they were bad at race conditions until recently.

 IDOR is a vocabulary problem